This Young Artist Is Obsessed with the Naked Bodies of Older Women

 I take hundreds of photos, then make selections about what I want to portray.
 After I’ve shown the woman which one I want to use, I go right in and start painting.
 I don’t do small studies because I’m really impatient.
 I don’t like to project [onto the canvas] or do anything like that because I still enjoy the struggle with hand-eye coordination.
 With the really big ones I’ll grid it, maybe one foot by one foot.
 Then I just start painting layer after layer until it comes to life.
 I know it’s done when it feels like it’s breathing.

-With your two paintings of Gwen – the one on her own and one with Jumanji – the use of colour is very different.
+With your two paintings of Gwen–the one on her own and one with Jumanji–the use of color is very different.
 What made you do that?

 That bright yellow in Jumanji and Gwen is quite out of character for me.
-But the two colours in the background – I felt like I was craving them.
+But the two colors in the background, I felt like I was craving them.
 It was deep winter in New York, but where I come from in Washington it was beginning to be spring.
 There’s something about that bright yellow; it’s like daffodils, or maybe a cornfield, or a mustard field.
-And I was craving it with that deep, dense, dark grey sky.
+And I was craving it with that deep, dense, dark gray sky.

+With Gwen, you capture the asymmetry and movement of women’s bodies so well.
+As a painter is that more interesting to you than the static ideal?

 You’re 28.
 Do you feel that this period between 27 and 30 is very transformative?
 Like it’s when you understand what it is to be in a woman in a different way?